TuringLang/SSMProblems.jl/README.md

-# AnalyticFilters.jl
+# AnalyticalFilters.jl

-Filtering and smoothing algorithms for state-space models with analytic (or approximately/partially analytic) solutions.
+Filtering and smoothing algorithms for state-space models with analytical (or approximately/partially analytical) solutions.